graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/dependency-injection.md

 Be aware that using the service locator in this fashion described in this section could be considered an Anti-Pattern.
 See [Service Locator is an Anti-Pattern](https://blog.ploeh.dk/2010/02/03/ServiceLocatorisanAnti-Pattern/).
-However, the ease of use benefits for not very complex project often far outweigh the anti-pattern idealogy.
+However, the ease of use benefits for not very complex projects often far outweigh the anti-pattern idealogy.

 Within the `GraphQL.MicrosoftDI` package, there is also a builder approach to adding scoped dependencies.
 This makes for a concise and declarative approach.
 Each field clearly states the services it needs